yhl9/ebook-to-mindmap-plus/README.en.md

 - **EPUB Files**: Complete support for parsing and processing EPUB format e-books
 - **PDF Files**: Intelligent PDF document parsing with table of contents-based and smart chapter extraction
+- **Word Files**: Support for DOCX and DOC format document parsing and chapter extraction
+  - Recommended to use DOCX format for best compatibility
+  - Support for HTML structure-based title chapter extraction
+  - Intelligent recognition of title styles and chapter structure in Word documents
+- **HTML Files**: Support for HTML and HTM format document parsing and chapter extraction
+  - Intelligent parsing of HTML document structure, extracting titles and content
+  - Support for chapter detection based on HTML heading tags (h1-h6)
+  - Automatic filtering of navigation, footer and other non-content elements
+  - Support for extracting document title and author information from meta tags
+- **Web URLs**: Support for direct web URL input to fetch and parse content
+  - Automatically fetch web HTML content and parse chapter structure
+  - Intelligent extraction of web page titles and author information
+  - Support for various web formats (news articles, blogs, technical documents, etc.)
+  - Automatic handling of CORS restrictions and network issues
+- **Text Input**: Support for direct text input or pasting
+  - Support up to 2000 characters of text content input
+  - Intelligently analyze text structure and extract chapters
+  - Support multiple chapter format recognition (Chapter X, 第X章, etc.)
+  - Automatically extract titles and author information

 ### 🤖 AI-Powered Content Processing